- General Information

 Note: Even if you have set the

-is an error opening the tables.
-This means that if other fields are added to the
+there is an error opening the tables.
+This means that if other fields are

 For this reason, FM3 does not by default create all the keys as indexes on